 Moose Wilson Road is a 7-mile road that travels along the Snake River.
-It’s a great road to spot not only moose but bear, mountain lions, and other exciting wildlife.
+It’s a great road to spot not only moose but bears, mountain lions, and other exciting wildlife.
 Don’t worry, this road also has beautiful spots to pull over and see the Grand Tetons as well.
 The Phelps Lake trailhead access is located along this road.

 Signal Mountain Road

 You don’t want to miss out on driving through the summit of Signal Mountain.
 The Signal Mountain Road is a 5-mile winding road that will take you past valleys.
 Make sure you get out at this point and keep your eyes peeled for all the wildlife down in the valley.
-It’s a humbling experience in the summit, where you’re surrounded by the towering mountains.
-This road is not open during the winter season
+It’s a humbling experience in the summit, where you’re surrounded by towering mountains.
+This road is not open during the winter season.

 If you’re planning on knocking out two birds with one stone in national park visits, this road is for you.
 The Rockefeller Parkway is an epic drive that will take you from Yellowstone National Park and into the Grand Tetons National Park.
 There are hundreds of places to stop and see wildlife and take gorgeous photos of the surrounding scenery.